clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/libraries_authoring.md

 stylesheets).
 The source is available [on Github](https://github.com/clojure-doc/clojure-doc.github.io).

-> Note: If you're using Leiningen, read the [Library Development and Distribution with Leiningen](/articles/ecosystem/libraries_authoring_lein/) section.
+> Note: If you're using Leiningen, read the [Library Development and Distribution with Leiningen](/articles/ecosystem/libraries_authoring_lein/) guide.

 ## Publishing Libraries